nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the keywords to search by
+1. User enters the keywords for MrTechRecruiter to search for.
-2. MrTechRecruiter performs the search according to the keywords
+2. MrTechRecruiter performs the search according to the keywords.
-3. MrTechRecruiter displays the search results
+3. MrTechRecruiter displays the search results.

    Use case ends.